Choosing a Country to Live in Abroad

 🇩🇪 Germany

-Strong economy, top salaries and great public infrastructure.
-Germany is home to one of the largest engineering, manufacturing IT and research clusters in the world – a great destination for talent!
-Expats have been flocking to cities like Munich, Berlin and Hamburg for years.
+Strong economy, top salaries, and great public infrastructure.
+Germany is home to one of the largest engineering, manufacturing, IT, and research clusters in the world—a fantastic destination for talent!
+Expats have been flocking to cities like Munich, Berlin, and Hamburg for years.

 🇪🇸 Spain

-Weather is beautiful, the things you can do being on a Mediterranean coast and lifestyle is easy going here in Spain.
-And with affordable housing and health care, it’s a popular destination for retirees, remote workers and families.
-Madrid, Barcelona, Valencia and Seville are a world apart.
-Cheap to Live Low cost of living in comparison with other western European countries.
+The weather is beautiful, the things you can do being on a Mediterranean coast are excellent, and the lifestyle is easygoing here in Spain.
+And with affordable housing and health care, it’s a popular destination for retirees, remote workers, and families.

 🇮🇹 Italy

-Italy offers a quality of life based on food, culture and community.
-The salaries may not be as high as in the north of Europe, however living costs in many regions are low.
-Big cities, such as Rome, Milan, Florence and Bologna are the favorite places for expats to live; life is good when cityscapes made of art or history gave you a crush in advance.
+Italy offers a quality of life based on food, culture, and community.
+The salaries may not be as high as in the north of Europe; however, living costs in many regions are low.
+Big cities, such as Rome, Milan, Florence, and Bologna, are the favorite places for expats to live; life is enjoyable when cityscapes made of art or history give you a crush in advance.

 🇮🇪 Ireland